How to Register a Business in Cyprus

 - A fee of €165

 Once the Certificate of Incorporation is obtained, the registered company needs to obtain a Value Added Tax (VAT) Number by registering itself with the Tax Department.
-Different goods and services are split into five categories.
-Each category is taxed with a different VAT rate:
+The VAT rate is 19% in Cyprus.
+There are reduced rates – 9%, 5%, and 0% – for some very specific types of transactions.

 Self-employment in Cyprus